JGarnica22/PSlab/HowTo's/HowTo_SetupTerminalMac.md

-# How to Set up your Terminal in Mac
+# How to Set up your Terminal in Mac :joystick:

 If you working in Mac, you will already have installed the _Terminal.app_.
 Terminal provides a command line interface to control the **UNIX-based operating system** that controls Mac operating system (macOS).<br/>